DiogoAngelim/openai-oauth/ENVIRONMENT.md

 This file documents the allowed environment variables for the project.
 Only the following variables should be used in `.env` files:

 ## Required
-- `DATABASE_URL` - PostgreSQL connection string for Prisma
+- `DATABASE_URL` - PostgreSQL connection string for Drizzle ORM
 - `JWT_SECRET` - Secret for JWT authentication
 - `OPENAI_API_KEY` - OpenAI API key
 - `REDIS_URL` - Redis connection string